honglebs/random-event/README.md

 Make sure weight can't go below zero (use conditional)

 **More challenges**
-- Add a new action (button, key in dictionary, in HTML)
+- Add a new action (button, key in object, in HTML)
 - Add alerts after each button press with a comment from your pet

 Helpful Links